How to Write a YA Novel that Supports your Readers’ Mental Health

 4) Write stories that fuel the imagination

-Yes, teens and young adults also need magic and fantasy in their lives, even if they tell you they’re too grown-up.
+Teens and young adults need magic and fantasy in their lives.
 Stories that fuel the imagination can help unlock creativity.
 Once a hunger for creativity has been ignited, it can be a very soothing tool for dealing with mental health issues such as anxiety and depression.
-Stories that fuel the imagination are also great for escapism - another soothing tool for mental health problems.
-Reading provides a safe outlet.
+My teenage daughter finds real comfort in reading and will create art, characters and stories based on some of her favourite books.
+This provides a safe form of escapism for my daughter to help her decompress after a long day at school and all the drama that comes with it!
+Stories that fuel the imagination are great for escapism - another safe and soothing tool for mental health problems.

 5) Write dialogue that helps teens open up in real life

-Writing stories in which characters have important conversations about mental health in an open and unjudgmental way, will encourage teens to talk about these things in real life.
+Writing stories in which characters have important conversations about mental health in an open and unjudgmental way, may encourage teens to talk about these things in real life.
 Teens and young people are finding it harder to ask for help as more of their social lives are happening in the digital realm.
-They find it harder to have those face-to-face conversations.
+They find it harder to have important face-to-face conversations.
 Books may be the gateway for many young people to work up the courage to have discussions that have been normalized in the stories they are reading.
+I have worked with children who had difficult home lives, who opened up to me over a book we were reading together.

 6) Write scenarios that help teens make the right choices